Contractor FAQs

 -

-Is use tax due if property is purchased from a foreign vendor (out-of-state seller)?
+Is use tax due if materials are purchased from a foreign vendor (out-of-state seller)?